 8. Wood Turtle

-• Supporting on-the-ground conservation and research to better understand and protect ornate box turtles, eastern massasauga rattlesnakes, and other endangered species.
+• Supporting on-the-ground conservation and research to better understand and protect threatened species such as ornate box turtles and eastern massasauga rattlesnakes.

-• Restoring native habitats where high numbers of rare amphibians and reptiles are found, such as river bluffs and sand prairies.
+• Restoring native habitats where high numbers of rare amphibians and reptiles are found.

 • Training citizen scientists to monitor Wisconsin’s rare and threatened amphibians and reptiles, helping to inform conservation efforts.